rust-gamedev/rust-gamedev.github.io/content/news/051/index.md

 _The Playdate console_

 [Rusty Playdate] ([GitHub][Rusty Playdate], [Mastodon][Rusty Playdate Masto]) by [@boozook](https://github.com/boozook)
-is the large set of crates with bindings, cargo-plugin and toolset for the full cycle of creating games for the [Playdate handheld console][playdate].
+is the large set of crates with bindings, cargo-plugin, and toolset for the full cycle of creating games for the [Playdate handheld console][playdate].
 This is a fairly new console reminiscent of a GameBoy with a crank handle geared towards indie games.

 The current release sports the following notable improvements: